vanhoefm/fragattacks/research/README.md

   _TODO: Test which devices acknowledge frames in monitor mode, and test `iw set wlanX monitor active`._

 - Certain APs will also require that authentication and association frames are acknowlegded by the client.
-  This that that we (as a client) must again acknowledge frames sent towards us.
+  This means that we (as a client) must again acknowledge frames sent towards us.
   _TODO: Test which devices acknowledge frames in monitor mode, and test `iw set wlanX monitor active`._

 - For some strange reason, the Intel/mvm cannot receive data frames from Android/iPhone/iPad